btmarsh6/Week-1-SQL-Project/QA.md

 What are your risk areas?
 Identify and describe them.

 There appear to be many transactions in the analytics table that are unaccounted for on the all_sessions table.
 These transactions could not be linked to a country or city, therefore have been excluded from answers related to geography.
+There are also many records in the all_sessions table that are missing location data.
+This means any sort of trends noted regarding sales by city or country have to be understood as an incomplete picture.

 Additionally, there were contradictions between different revenue columns that made it unclear which was the most reliable.
 For the sake of these questions, I used the totaltransactionrevenue column from the all_sessions table.
+Similarly, between different tables, it was unclear what the most accurate accouting of units sold.
+I focused on the unit_sold column from analytics and cross referenced it with all_sessions to pinpoint the transactions.

+Relying on any of this data is high risk.
+If the company would like to use any of this analysis, I would want to better understand the source of the data and clarify inconsistency before redoing my analysis.

 QA Process: